gbmhunter/blog/content/electronics/components/h-bridges/_index.md

 For the same price and or physical size, N-channel MOSFETs have a lower `\(R_{DS(on)}\)` than P-channels.
 Because of this, many H-bridge circuits use N-channel MOSFETs for the top-side switches as well as the bottom-side.
 Top-side N-channel switches require a voltage greater than `\( V_{CC} \)` at the gate to turn them on.
 Most H-bridge drivers have an internal charge pump which takes care of this for you.

+There are a few commonly used control methods:

+* **PWM IN1/IN2:** Two PWM signals, one for each leg of the H-bridge.
+* **PH/EN:** Provides a phase and enable signal, allowing for a speed and direction style interface.
+This interface only needs one PWM signal from the controlling MCU, vs. two for the PWM IN1/IN2 interface.
+The PH signal can be a standard MCU GPIO output, and the EN is connected to the PWM output.
+* **Half-bridge:** Allows for independent control of each half-bridge.

 ### L298/L298N

-The `L298` is an older, fully integrated motor driver IC that uses BJTs rather than MOSFETs for the H-bridges.
+The `L298` is an older (and now mostly obsolete), fully integrated motor driver IC that uses BJTs rather than MOSFETs for the H-bridges.
 It contains 2 independent H-bridges.
 It uses AND gates to implement simple control logic based two input lines and 1 enable line per H-bridge.

+{{% figure src="l298-motor-driver-ic-photo.jpg" width="400px" caption="Photo of the L298 motor IC.
+Smial (FAL or GFDL 1.2 <http://www.gnu.org/licenses/old-licenses/fdl-1.2.html>), via Wikimedia Commons[^wikipedia-h-bridge]." %}}

-### DRV82x
+### DRV8xxx

-The `DRV821x` is a family of fully integrated (control and power electronics) brushed DC motor controllers from Texas Instruments.
+The `DRV8xxx` is a family of fully integrated (control and power electronics) brushed DC motor controllers from Texas Instruments.
+A `P` is added after the `DRVxxxx` (e.g. `DRV8212P`) to indicate it supports only the PWM IN1/IN2 interface and not PH/EM nor half-bridge mode.

 {{% aside type="tip" %}}
 Texas Instruments uses the prefix `DRV` for all of their brushed, brushless and stepper motor driver ICs[^ti-motor-drivers-overview].